Joseph Steffan: Court of Appeals

 The decision was the second time a Federal appeals court had ruled that as a matter of constitutional law, the military could not exclude someone on the basis of sexual orientation.

 Government attorneys debated how to proceed, given the narrowness of the decision and uncertainty about its application to the military's new DADT policy, which had replaced the rules under which Steffan had been discharged.
 The government decided to appeal on technical grounds.
 Since the Court of Appeals had ordered that Steffan be awarded his commission, they proposed to argue that, since only the President can award a commission with the consent of the Senate, the court's order violated the principle of separation of powers.
 In January 1994, however, the Appeals Court suspended the panel's order in Steffan's favor and rejected the government's request that it limit its review to the separation of powers question and refrain from considering the policy's constitutionality.

 The case was argued before the full Court of Appeals on May 11, 1994.
 In August 1994, Steffan began a clerkship with a Federal judge in New Jersey.

 The Court of Appeals for the D.C.
 Circuit handed down a 7–3 decision on Nov.
 22, 1994.
 The majority seven justices, all appointed by Presidents Reagan or Bush, found for the government.
 Three judges appointed by Presidents Carter or Clinton dissented.
 Writing for the majority, Judge Laurence H. Silberman found Steffan's position "more clever than real" and said that "Steffan's claim that the Government cannot rationally infer that one who states he or she is a homosexual is a practicing homosexual, or is at least likely to engage in homosexual acts, is so strained a constitutional argument as to amount to a basic attack on the policy itself."
 Judge Patricia Wald, writing for the minority, said:

 The decision conflicted with a holding by another federal appeals court in August 1994 that ordered the reinstatement of Petty Officer Keith Meinhold, who had outed himself on national television.

-One legal analysis of the case suggested that advocates of LGBT rights needed develop arguments other than the "contortion" of the distinction between status and conduct used by Steffan's attorneys.
+One legal analysis of the case suggested that advocates of LGBT rights needed to develop arguments other than the "contortion" of the distinction between status and conduct used by Steffan's attorneys.

 At the beginning of 1995, Steffan declined to appeal the decision to the U.S. Supreme Court.